Rough flows: Stochastic and rough flows

 Then the random variables

 have Gaussian tails. \end{itemize} } \end{prop}

 \ssk

 \begin{Dem} We start with (i).
-We assume in a first step that $\sup_{t \in [0,T]} \|a_t\|_{\delta}^{\wedge}$ is a bounded random variable.
-Under this assumption, we aim to show that $M$ has a modification such that
+In a first step, we assume that $\sup_{t \in [0,T]} \|a_t\|_{\delta}^{\wedge}$ is an almost surely bounded random variable and that \eqref{eqn:growth_loc_char_a} holds uniformly for every $q \geq 1$.
+Under these assumptions, we aim to show that $M$ has a modification such that